ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/storybook.md

 };
 ```

-You'll want to create a CommonJS version called with the following name, depending on which version of Storybook you are using:
+You'll want to create a CommonJS version with the following name, depending on which version of Storybook you are using:

 - Storybook >= 8 - _postcss.config.js_
 - Storybook <= 7 - _.postcssrc.js_